marjiasdk/Healthcare-AI-Datasheet/README.md

 ## Overview

-This repository contains the **Healthcare AI Datasheet**, a comprehensive framework designed to improve the transparency, accountability, and ethical standards in AI model development, particularly in healthcare applications.
-The datasheet provides a structured and machine-readable documentation format to highlight potential biases, data sources, and regulatory compliance (e.g., GDPR), helping developers and researchers mitigate risks in AI deployment.
+This repository contains the Healthcare AI Datasheet, a tool developed to help improve transparency, accountability, and ethics in AI models, specifically for healthcare applications.
+The datasheet is structured and machine-readable, making it easier to document things like potential biases, data sources, and whether the data complies with regulations like GDPR.
+This helps developers and researchers reduce risks when using AI.

-The **Healthcare AI Datasheet** supports early identification of potential risks, including bias and data quality issues, which can disproportionately affect healthcare outcomes.
-By adopting this datasheet, developers and researchers can ensure that their AI models are built on a strong foundation of ethical considerations, helping to foster fair and equitable healthcare solutions.
+The datasheet is designed to flag potential risks early on, such as biases or issues with data quality, which can lead to unfair healthcare outcomes.
+By using this datasheet, developers can ensure their AI models are built with ethical practices in mind, aiming to create more fair and inclusive healthcare systems.

 ## Key Features